Kerala ISIS: Accused persons were planning suicide attacks in India says NIA

 NIA charges seven Kerala Muslims in ISIS Wandoor case

-During April, 2019, it was reliably learnt that Riyas Abobacker and his 3 associates have all been radicalised , under influence of the absconding accused persons.
+During April 2019, it was reliably learnt that Riyas Aboobacker and his 3 associates have all been radicalised, under influence of the absconding accused persons.
 Riyas was arrested on April 28, 2019.

-Investigation has established that Riyas was radicalized on the ideology of ISIS from 2017 onwards, under the influence of absconding accused Abdul Rashid Abdulla and Ashfak Majeed through social media platforms.
+Investigation has established that Riyas was radicalized on the ideology of ISIS from 2017 onwards, under the influence of absconding accused Abdul Rashid Abdulla and Ashfaq Majeed through social media platforms.

-From July, 2018 onwards he had contacted his associates and shared the ideology of ISI Sbesides his intention to perform hijra to the Islamic State announced by the terrorist organisation.
+From July 2018 onwards he had contacted his associates and shared the ideology of ISI besides his intention to perform hijra to the Islamic State announced by the terrorist organisation.

 To hit Kashmir and Punjab together ISI activates its K2 plan